wolf1994722/Wordpress-Google-Doc-REVP/readme.md

 # How do I change some of the text?

 If you cannot change the text in the options page, you can change it in the source code (by editting wp-gdrsvp-plugin.php).
 This is not a very safe thing to do, but you could search the code for the words you want to change and fiddle around with it.
 This take familiarity with HTML and a little PHP.

-# License
-Copyright (C) 2008-2014 Gifford Cheung, Brian Watanabe, Chongsun Ahn

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.